 201 CMR 17.00: Standards for the Protection of Personal Information of Residents of the Commonwealth is the regulation that implements the provisions of M.G.L. c.
 93H relative to the standards to be met by persons who own or license personal information (PI) about a resident of the Commonwealth of Massachusetts.
-As a part of the requirements of this regulation, Home Health Foundation and its subsidies is creating, implementing and training employees on this written information security program (WISP).
+As a part of the requirements of this regulation, Tufts Medicine Care at Home and its subsidies is creating, implementing and training employees on this written information security program (WISP).

-The information contained herein is a part of the Corporate Compliance Program at Home Health Foundation.
+The information contained herein is a part of the Corporate Compliance Program at Tufts Medicine Care at Home.